-A new train of thought
+A new train of thought about CBD for pets

 As the decriminalisation and legalisation of cannabis and hemp sweep across the USA, and the wider world, pet owners have begun to consider giving it to their “fur children”.
 Whether it’s for general health maintenance or to tackle specific health conditions, use of CBD for pets is enjoying growing acceptance.